kubernetes-sigs/apiserver-network-proxy/README.md

 ### Protoc

 Proto definitions are compiled with `protoc`.
-Please ensure you have protoc installed ([Instructions](https://grpc.io/docs/protoc-installation/)) and the `proto-gen-go` library at the appropriate version.
+Please ensure you have protoc installed ([Instructions](https://grpc.io/docs/languages/go/quickstart/)) and the `protoc-gen-go` and `protoc-gen-go-grpc` libraries at the appropriate version.

+Currently, we are using protoc-gen-go@v1.27.1

+`go get google.golang.org/protobuf/cmd/protoc-gen-go@v1.27.1`

-Currently we are using proto-gen-go@v1.3.2
+Currently, we are using protoc-gen-go-grpc@v1.2

-`go get github.com/golang/protobuf/protoc-gen-go@v1.3.2`
+`go get google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.2`

 ### Local builds